How premiums are set

 You're assigned an industry based on the business you conduct rather than by your employees' occupations.
 Look up your industry and your premium rate.

-Your premium rate is the cost of coverage per $100 of insurable earnings and is based on the claims experience of your rate group.
+Your premium rate is the cost of coverage per $100 of assessable earnings and is based on the claims experience of your rate group.
 Your rate group is made up of industries with employers that have similar businesses activities as you.